Tell Us Your Favorite Food, and We’ll Tell You Where You’re From

 Verdict: Shoofly pie can be sampled all over the Pennsylvania Dutch Country, according to the Amish Country News.
 If you’re a fan, you’re probably from Pennsylvania, and possibly from Lancaster County.
 If you’ve never been to the Amish Country, think about staying at the Red Caboose Motel, which is one of the most unusual hotels in the nation.

-For bagels, we’re going to go at our guessing game from a different angle and say that if you’re willing to eat a bagel outside of New York, then you’re probably NOT from New York.
+For bagels, we’re going to go at our guessing game from a different angle and say that if you’re willing to eat a bagel outside of New York, then you’re probably NOT from New York (here’s why bagels are so much better in New York).
 And the more inclined you are to eat a bagel outside of New York, the further your hometown probably is from New York.
 Three notable exceptions exist here:

 - Some people who grew up in other areas of the country may take issue with non-New York bagels (usually, this means that they, themselves, grew up in New York, or come from a New York-based family).